PostPods

 Rubber Ducky isopods need to have a highly humid environment to survive.
 So, you have to always keep the tank warm and humid.
 The temperature inside the tank should be between 25 and 28 degrees Celsius.

 You should also maintain the humidity level between 75% to 90%.
+It is important to provide shelter in the tank, such as logs, rocks, or moss, to give Rubber Ducky isopods safe hiding places and ensure their well-being.
 The Rubber Ducky isopods usually start breeding within a few weeks.
 Specifically, the female isopods start breeding at three months old.

 Rubber Ducky Isopods: Feeding